-Figure X. Trait quadrant with Hamilton's rule.
+Figure 4.
+Trait quadrant with Hamilton's rule.
 Hamilton's rule says when a trait can evolve.
 If rb is greater than c, the trait can evolve.

-Altruism, cooperation which is costly to the actor, can be explained if the benefits to recipients, weighted by their relatedness to the actor, outweighs the costs.
+Altruism, cooperation that is costly to the actor, can be explained if the benefits to recipients, weighted by their relatedness to the actor, outweigh the costs.
 This is cooperation via indirect benefits, because the benefits accrue not to the actor, but to its gene-sharing relatives.

-At last, we can finally can explain the sacrificial worker bee.
+At last, we can finally explain the sacrificial worker bee.
 A bee colony is a large family.
-The queen is the mom, and the sterile worker bee shares genes with any offspring produced by her - they will be the worker's siblings.
-When the worker stings a predator to defend the nest, it may be dying, giving up its own chance to reproduce.
-But if doing so saves the colony, and allows the queen to produce hundreds, or thousands more siblings, the trade is a no-brainer.
-The worker gives up a few offspring of its own to save thousands of individuals, all sharing roughly a half of the worker's genes (in bees the genetics are actually a little more complicated than that, but that's a story for later).
+The queen is the mom, and the sterile worker bee shares genes with any offspring produced by her-they will be the worker's siblings.
+When the worker stings a predator to defend the nest it may die, giving up its own chance to reproduce.
+But if doing so saves the colony, and allows the queen to produce hundreds, or thousands, more siblings, the trade is a no-brainer.
+The worker gives up a few offspring of its own to save thousands of individuals, all sharing roughly one-half of the worker's genes (in bees the genetics are actually a little more complicated than that, but that's a story for later).

-Thus, cooperation via indirect benefits can be explained as long as the benefits accrue to relatives (and, fundamentally, that those benefits, weighted by relatedness, outweigh the costs it's important to remember the Bs and Cs as well as the R).
-But importantly, the benefits have to accrue preferentially to relatives.
-Imagine a trait that was costly to the actor, but gave everyone else in the population two extra offspring.
-This would give extra offspring to relatives, but it would give the same number of extra offspring to non-relatives.
+Thus, cooperation via indirect benefits can be explained as long as the benefits accrue to relatives (and, fundamentally, that those benefits, weighted by relatedness, outweigh the costs-it's important to remember B and C as well as R).
+But importantly, the benefits must accrue preferentially to relatives.

+Imagine a trait that is costly to the actor but gives everyone else in the population two extra offspring.
+This would give extra offspring to relatives, but it would give the same number of extra offspring to nonrelatives.
 This effect would dilute the benefits to relatives, and exactly cancel out.

-If that's confusing, try to envision the fate of a mutant gene that helped everyone in the population equal.
-Let's call this mutant gene A, to distinguish it from the regular gene in the population, A. In the next generation, there would be extra copies of A as a result of the relatives who the actor helped reproduce, who also had a copy of A. But there would also be extra copies of A, from all the non-relatives that the actor helped reproduce.
+If that's confusing, try to envision the fate of a mutant gene that helped everyone in the population equally.
+Let us call this mutant gene A, to distinguish it from the regular gene in the population, A. In the next generation, there would be extra copies of A as a result of the relatives who the actor helped reproduce, who also had a copy of A. But there would also be extra copies of A from all the nonrelatives that the actor helped reproduce.
 Thus, A would not have increased in frequency at all.

-To solve this problem, relatedness is measured relative to random member of the population (Alan Grafen, 1985).
-The benefits have to go to relatives more than they do to everyone else.
+To solve this problem, relatedness is measured relative to random members of the population (Grafen, 1985).
+The benefits must go to relatives more than they do to everyone else.
 How might this happen?
 Here are some examples:

-- Limited dispersal of offspring.
+- 1. Limited dispersal of offspring.
 If offspring stay near where they are born, then individuals will tend to find themselves near relatives.
 Imagine a tree that drops its seeds right down to the ground.
-A tree that expressed a cooperative behavior, like "release protective antifungals into the soil" would inevitably be helping relatives more than non-relatives, because all its neighbors will be siblings. - 2.
+A tree that expressed a cooperative behavior, like "release protective antifungals into the soil" would inevitably be helping relatives more than nonrelatives, because all its neighbors will be siblings. - 2.
 Kin recognition.
-An organism might use a cue, such a smell, to preferentially target their cooperative behavior to relatives - 3.
+An organism might use a cue, such as a smell, to preferentially target their cooperative behavior to relatives. - 3.
 Greenbeard genes.
-A special kind of kin discrimination in which a gene codes for a recognizable trait (e.g. a green beard), as well as a cooperative behavior targeted towards individuals with green beards.
+A special kind of kin discrimination in which a gene codes for a recognizable trait (e.g., a green beard), as well as a cooperative behavior targeted toward individuals with green beards.